Feqzz/data-management-group-project/README.md

 This application is also deployed using Tomcat, please follow the instructions found in their wiki: <https://github.com/LodLive/LodView/wiki/how-to%3A-install-and-configure-%28fast-method%29>

-The config file found in config/LodView, should be placed in the lodview/WEB-INF folder found under tomcat9/webapps
+The config file found in config/LodView, should be placed in the lodview/WEB-INF folder found under tomcat9/webapps The file home.jsp is nothing more than an edited frontpage of the website, should be placed in the folder lodview/WEB-INF/views/